Juan-Betancourt/VIPhotography/README.md

 As a user want to be able to order photos though the site

-As a user want to be able to pay depoist for appointment
+As a user want to be able to pay deposit for appointment

 # Dev
 As a dev I want to be able to store all clients photos into the database for each client

-As a dev I want user to be any access thier own photos
+As a dev I want user to be any access their own photos

 As a dev I want to be able to upload clients photos and places those photos into the database for each indivial

-As a dev I want users to be able to schdule appointments for photo shoots and not be able to overlap
+As a dev I want users to be able to schedule appointments for photo shoots and not be able to overlap

-As a dev I want to be able to accept payments though paypal using paypal API
+As a dev I want to be able to accept payments though PayPal using PayPal API

 As a dev want the user to have easy nav to the photos and site

 As dev allow users to see about us page to learn more about us

-#Stech goals:
+#Strech goals:

-* Add a calander to show users what dates and times are avaable
+* Add a calendar to show users what dates and times are available

-* With Calander be able to have user add, change, cancel appotinments
+* With Calendar be able to have user add, change, cancel appointments

 * User use pin codes to with username to search for their photos